 This undated poem by Mona Gould is found in her archived papers at the Thomas Fisher Rare Book Room at the University of Toronto.

-King George IV was crowned on 12 May 1937, as the world stood on the brink of another Great War.
+King George VI was crowned on 12 May 1937, as the world stood on the brink of another Great War.
 Mona Gould’s poem on the subject reminds me strongly of Virginia Woolf’s Mrs. Dalloway: so few of us can understand the reality of war, they tell us; its horrors should not be glorified.

 It was Coronation Day.

 And the City Fathers in their morning clothes and tall silk hats

 Suitably speaking in the parks.

 Twenty-one tremendous booms from the mouth of cannons.

 Boom!… And somewhere in the cheering crowd

 His knees buckling beneath him… (It take 3 or 4 men to hold him!)